-No
+Stored in Nonvolatile Memory?: Yes

-Status-Only?:
+Status-Only?: No

-Default Setting:
+Default Setting: 0

+Range: 0 to 255

 This S-Register specifies the ring on which the modem automatically answers a call.
 When set to 0, automatic answering is disabled, and calls must be answered manually.
 This register has no meaning unless Answer=Using S0 (ACU OPT'S).